When is Thanksgiving in USA?

 Traditionally, this holiday celebrates the giving of thanks for the autumn harvest.

-However it is not commonly a major modern event and arguably the success of the American holiday has been due to it being seen as a time to give 'thanks' for the foundation of the nation and not just as a celebration of the harvest.
+However harvest thanksgiving is not commonly the key focus of a major modern event and arguably the success of the American holiday has been due to it being seen as a time to give 'thanks' for the foundation of the nation and not just as a celebration of the harvest.

 Did you know?